jason-sia/aws/README.md

 8.  confirm your identity, enter mobile number, send AWS SMS code, agree and continue
 9. Select support plan, choose basic support -free then complete signup
 10. In AWS console, Choose Singapore arew= region.

+# Create Key Pair
+1. Using the AWS Management Console:
+a.
+Go to the EC2 Dashboard in the AWS Management Console.
+b.
+In the left navigation pane, under "Network & Security", click on "Key Pairs".
+c.
+Click the "Create key pair" button at the top of the page.
+d.
+Enter mykeypair then click Create Key Pair.